Archit0502/Amazon-Website_CSS_HTML_Project/README.md

 # Amazon-Website_CSS_HTML_Project

+🛒 Amazon.com Clone (HTML & CSS)
-A front-end clone of Amazon.com built with HTML and CSS.
-Features include a responsive layout, navigation bar, product grid, and footer.
-Created to practice web design and styling techniques.
-This project is for learning purposes only, no backend functionality.
+A front-end clone of the Amazon.com website built entirely with **HTML and CSS**.
+This project replicates Amazon’s homepage design, including a responsive layout, navigation bar, search section, product grid, and footer.
+It is created for practicing **web design, layout techniques (Flexbox & Grid), and UI styling**.
+No backend functionality (cart, login, payments) is included — this project is strictly for **learning and portfolio purposes**.